- Created: 11 June 2011

 He was a Ph.D. student and research assistant in the Artificial Intelligence Group at the University of Bielefeld, Faculty of Technology, and a Pre-Doctoral Fellow of the Japan Society for the Promotion of Science (JSPS) during a three month visit in 2005 at the National Institute of Informatics, Tokyo.
 See this article for videos.

-He was supported by a return fellowship of the AvH foundation from July 2010 until June 2011 and continues his research at the Research Group on the Foundations of Artificial Intelligence at University of Freiburg in Germany together with Prof. Dr. Bernhard Nebel.
+Supported by a return fellowship of the AvH foundation from July 2010 until June 2011 he continued his research at the Research Group on the Foundations of Artificial Intelligence at University of Freiburg in Germany together with Prof. Dr. Bernhard Nebel.
 From October 2010 until July 2011 he was an affiliated Junior Fellow at the Freiburg Institute for Advanced Studies (FRIAS) and joined the Interdisciplinary Research Group "Coping with Emergencies".
-Since 2012, he holds the position of a Lecturer (akad.
+From 2012 to May 2015, he held the position of a Lecturer (akad.
 Rat. auf Zeit) in the Research Group on the Foundations of AI.